What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Results

-The major cluster of user demand is to have a balance between accuracy and novelty, like P28: \emph{"I use it primarily to find out about movies I hadn't considered that closely match the kinds of movies I like."}.
-The second largest cluster is surrounding accuracy with serendipity.
-For example, P234 said: \emph{"I want a recommender that would challenge my tastes without offending me."}.
-The third one blends accuracy with diversity -- P39: "\emph{"I want the recommender to find movies I'm not familiar with that it thinks I will like.
-I want broad recommendations across lots of genres, and time (both old and new movies)."}.
-It is interesting to observe that accuracy is usually discussed by users with those objective perceivable metrics, but not the more subjective ones like trustworthiness or transparency.
-Instead, the two metrics stand alone as their own themes.
+\textit{\textbf{Accuracy + X.}}\quad The largest theme under this cluster is about the balance between accuracy and novelty (N=54), like P28 shared: \emph{"I use it primarily to find out about movies I hadn't considered that closely match the kinds of movies I like."} The next is surrounding accuracy with diversity (N=12).
+For example, P39 said: "\emph{"I want the recommender to find movies I'm not familiar with that it thinks I will like.
+I want broad recommendations across lots of genres, and time (both old and new movies)."} The third one blends accuracy with serendipity (N=10) -- P234: \emph{"I want a recommender that would challenge my tastes without offending me."}